 Check out the troubleshooting page.

-iCleaner Pro has the same feature set as iCleaner, plus: launch daemons, Cydia Substrate addons and Preference Bundles management, a preference files removal tool, and a fully customizable cleanup step.
+iCleaner Pro has the same feature set as iCleaner, plus: launch daemons, tweaks and preference bundles management, a preference files removal tool, and a fully customizable cleanup step.

 iCleaner Pro is only available on my personal repositories and not on any community repo, because it has advanced features that should only be used by tech-savvy users.
 See this post for further information.